BhavyaLight/information-retrival-search-engine/README.md

 # Information Retrival Search Engine

 ## Quick-index to assignment questions
+_Note: The report contains several other detailed explaination of why we chose which kind of options for our information retirival system.
+The question links are only for quick reference to ensure completeness of assignment._

 * [Question 1](#question-1)
   * [How you crawled the corpus?](#question-11)
   * [what kind of information users would like to retreive?](#question-12)